python-pillow/Pillow/README.md

 There are benchmarks against different versions of Pillow and Pillow-SIMD as well as ImageMagick, Skia, OpenCV and IPP.

-The results show that Pillow is always faster than ImageMagick, Pillow-SIMD, in turn, is even faster than the original Pillow by the factor of 4-6.
+The results show that for resizing Pillow is always faster than ImageMagick, Pillow-SIMD, in turn, is even faster than the original Pillow by the factor of 4-6.
 In general, Pillow-SIMD with AVX2 is always **16 to 40 times faster** than ImageMagick and outperforms Skia, the high-speed graphics library used in Chromium.